xataxell/vozoid-hax/README.md

 ```
 ‭
 > [!TIP]
-> Certain elements such as keybinds, colorpickers, sliders and maybe more can be connected to other elements such as toggles
+> Certain elements such as keybinds, colorpickers, sliders and maybe more can be connected to other elements such as toggles, example below:
-> Example:
 ```lua
 toggle:ColorPicker{params}
 toggle:Keybind{params}